-After nearly 45 years of creating one-of-a-kind monuments, prints, and bronzes, Studio West Bronze Foundry & Art Gallery has been featured in the news numerous times.
-You have the chance to see these amazing works by visiting us in person — call to request a free tour today!
+After nearly 45 years of creating one-of-a-kind monuments, prints and bronzes, Studio West Bronze Foundry & Art Gallery has been featured in the news numerous times.
+You have the chance to see these amazing works by requesting a free tour and visiting us in person.

 With Remembrance Day a month away, it’s shaping up to be especially significant for one Calgary-area family this year.
-Here’s Gil Tucker on how they’re paying tribute to the fallen, with a project that hits close to home.
-Watch the video online.
+Here’s Gil Tucker video on how they’re paying tribute to the fallen, with a project that hits close to home.

-The Canadian Press recently interviewed Studio West founder Don Begg about his part in creating and giving a “facelift” to the statue of Wayne Gretzky that has stood at Rexall Place for 27 years but is now being moved to a new arena.
-Read the article online to learn more about the statue’s history.
+The Canadian Press recently interviewed Studio West founder Don Begg about his part in creating and giving a “facelift” to the statue of Wayne Gretzky that has stood at Rexall Place for 27 years, but is now being moved to a new arena.
+Read to learn more about the statue’s history.

 The dynamic team of Don Begg and his wife Shirley Stephens-Begg has been shortlisted for the competition to create a tributary statue to the Stanley Cup.
 The Calgary Herald got the details about the competition and how the owners of Studio West have impacted Canada from Tuktoyaktuk to Ottawa.
-Read the article online to get the details.
+Get the details.

-CBC recently profiled Studio West founder Don Begg, highlighting his years of experience and his creation of more than 85 public monuments across North America.
-Read the article online to learn more about Don’s art and to see more examples of his work.
+CBC recently profiled Studio West founder Don Begg in an article, highlighting his years of experience and his creation of more than 85 public monuments across North America.
+The article talks about Don’s art and presents examples of his work.